Stir-fried steel cut oats with vegetables! Its a fast, easy, gluten-free and vegan meal. Soak the oats ahead and the recipe comes together in minutes.

 For aromatics, you’ll need 1 tablespoon of minced fresh ginger, 2 cloves of garlic, minced, and 2 green onions, sliced.
 The white parts of the green onions are cooked with the ginger and garlic and the green parts are stirred in at the end.

-Add the remaining teaspoon (5 mL) oil to pan along with the remaining vegetables.
+Add the remaining teaspoon (5 mL) oil (OR water or broth) to pan along with the remaining vegetables.
 Give them a quick stir (to coat them with the oil) and cook for 1 minute.

 Now, add the drained oats, 2/3 cup water, and 2 tablespoons soy sauce (more or less to taste) to the skillet.